HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

 \section{Proposed Method}

-In this section, we present a detailed description of our CMKD for AV SELD.
+In this section, we present a detailed description of our HCMD method for AV SELD.
 Specifically, Section \ref{overall} introduces the overall architecture of the proposed framework.
-Section \ref{cmkd} elaborates on the core components of knowledge distillation mechanism.
-Section \ref{mlda} details the multi-level data augmentation strategy, which dynamically mixes point-level or patch-level representations across hierarchical encoder layers.
-Section \ref{loss} outlines the training objectives and optimization strategies employed in this study.
+Section \ref{hcmd} elaborates on the core components of hierarchical cross-modal distillation.
+Section \ref{mlda} details the multi-level data augmentation strategy, which dynamically mixes point-level or patch-level representations across multiple encoder layers.
+Section \ref{loss} outlines the training objectives.